UltraPass-Identity-Corp/ultrapassid.docs/docs/TrustLink/trustlink.md

 ## Integration:

-The integration process with TrustLink is designed to be straightforward, enabling organizations to connect to the TrustLink Marketplace, issue, and verify credentials efficiently, without the need for complex infrastructure.
-TrustLink administrators can use the UltraPass Portal for managing TrustLink Schemas.
+The integration process with TrustLink is designed to be straightforward, enabling organizations to issue and verify credentials efficiently, without the need for complex infrastructure.
+TrustLink administrators can use the UltraPass Portal for managing TrustLink Schemas and browsing the TrustLink Marketplace.

-For more detailed information on integration and usage, please refer to the TrustLink Integration Guide.
+For more detailed information on integration and usage, please refer to our SDKs or [TrustLink API Reference]("https://docs.ultrapassid.com/docs/API%20Reference/TrustLink.html) documentation.

 {: .fs-6 .fw-300 }